-For each of its guidelines, B3 has established metrics and propositions with the aim of translating its strategy into practical action and measuring its business success.
-It has more than 50 key performance indicators (KPIs) to measure and assure the achievement of each guideline.
-All goals, objectives and KPIs are registered in the management system used to monitor initiatives, so that human resource methodologies can be linked to the performance management system.
+For each of its guidelines, B3 has established metrics and propositions aiming to translate its strategy into practical action and measuring its business success.
+All goals, objectives, and key results (KRs) are registered and monitored by the human resources department through the performance management system.